 Subiaco East Redevelopment Project

 The Subi East project is the redevelopment of the area that includes Subiaco Oval, Kitchener Park, Mueller Park, the former Princess Margaret Hospital site and West Leederville train station.
 DevelopmentWA is the State Government agency leading the project.

 The City of Subiaco is working closely with DevelopmentWA and other stakeholders to achieve the best outcomes for the Subiaco community.
 Key priorities for the city include maximising the amount of green open space, public access to Subiaco Oval, heritage interpretation and achieving developments of high-quality design.

 Vision and masterplan

 Bob Hawke College, Subiaco

-The State Government is building a new, public-intake secondary school on Kitchener Park.
-Construction of Bob Hawke College is in progress and the school is expected to open with around 270 year 7 students in 2020.
+Bob Hawke College is the State Government's new, public-intake secondary school constructed on Kitchener Park next to Subiaco Oval.
+The college will open in February 2020 to around 270 year 7 students.
 By 2025 the school is expected to cater for years 7 to 12.
 More information

-Above-ground demolition works at Subiaco Oval are now complete and the majority of works are expected to be finalised before Bob Hawke College opens in February 2020.
+Above-ground demolition works at Subiaco Oval are now complete and the majority of works are almost finished.
 Some parts of the Heritage-Listed site will be preserved including the entry gates, the Sandover Medal Walk and the playing surface which will be restored to its traditional AFL dimensions for use by students of the new high school and the community.
 Interim landscaping, including native plants and paths, will be installed around the site.
 Demolition information and updates